kunshksingh/gmail-magicka/README.md

 Step 3: Click 'Load Unpacked' (top left)

-Step 3: Navigate to the root of the repository and hit select or confirm
+Step 4: Navigate to the root of the repository and hit select or confirm

-Step 4: Pin the extension and click: you should be able to insert your OpenAI API Key
+Step 5: Pin the extension and click on it: you should be able to insert your OpenAI API Key

 # Open Source